syy64/Syy-Portfolio/README.md

 ## About Me

 I’m a data analyst and entrepreneur with experience managing my wig brand, SyluxeHair, and analyzing business trends.
-I recently completed a Data Science training and hold a BSc in Economics.
+I completed a Data Science training and hold a BSc in Economics.

 ---